siakhorsand/Right-To-Carry-Case-Study/README.md

-# Analyzing Right-to-Carry Laws and Violent Crime Rates in the United States
+# Analyzing Right-to-Carry Laws and Violent Crime Rates in the United States using R Markdown

 **Introduction**: